TITLE 86: REVENUE

 1) There may be instances in which items of tangible personal property do not meet the definition of conventional "machinery and equipment" under subsection (c), but do meet the definition of "graphic arts production" in subsection (g) or "production related tangible personal property" in subsection (h) and so would qualify for the exemption.

 3) All items considered machinery and equipment under this Section must be used primarily (over 50%) in manufacturing or assembling.
-Therefore, machinery that is used primarily in an exempt process and partially in a nonexempt manner would qualify for exemption.
+Therefore, machinery that is used primarily in an exempt process and partially in a nonexempt manner would qualify for the exemption.
 However, the purchaser must be able to establish through adequate records that the machinery and equipment is used over 50% of the time in an exempt manner in order to claim the exemption.

 4) An item of machinery and equipment that initially is used primarily in manufacturing or assembling and, having been so used for less than one-half of its useful life, is converted to primarily nonexempt uses will become subject to tax at the time of the conversion, allowing for reasonable depreciation on the machinery and equipment.